Databricks Unity Catalog 101: A Complete Overview (2025)

 You can also manage privileges through the Catalog Explorer UI.

-Note: You can only grant privileges to account-level groups, not the workspace-local admin/user groups.
+Note: You can only grant Unity Catalog privileges to account-level groups, not workspace-local groups.
+Make sure your groups are defined at the account level for effective Unity Catalog governance.

 Step 5—Create Catalogs and Schemas